metasoarous/oz/README.md

 ### `ox/view!`

 This is a more powerful function which will let you compose vega and vega-lite views together with other html, using hiccup notation.
-The idea is to provide some quick and dirty utilities for building composite view dashboards.
+The idea is to provide some quick and dirty utilities for building composite view dashboards, and for the construction of documents.

 For demonstration we'll combine the three plots above into one: